 At present, government debt does indeed serve various functions, though none are indispensable.
 One function is operational.
 The central bank uses government-debt management as a means of controlling the short-term interest rate.
 Whenever there is a net flow of funds out of the banking system or a net flow into it, the central bank buys or sells short-term government bonds to put the system back in balance and maintain its target interest rate.

 The effect of a budget deficit is to cause a net inflow of funds, because it involves the government crediting private bank accounts (spending) more than it debits them (taxing).
 As a result, there is an overall increase in private bank deposits and a corresponding increase in the reserves of private banks, which are held in accounts with the central bank.
 Banks will be keen to exchange their excess reserves for short-term bonds, to earn higher interest, but because the system is in surplus, there will be excess demand for available bonds.

-If the central bank stood aside and left private banks to compete for existing bonds, the price of the bonds would skyrocket and the interest rate, which is inversely related to the bond price, would approach zero.
-If the central bank’s official interest-rate target is above zero, it has to step in and mop up the excess liquidity by selling government bonds (issuing public debt) in exchange for the excess reserves.
+If the central bank stood aside and left private banks to compete for existing bonds, the interest rate would drop to zero.
+Whenever the central bank’s official interest-rate target is above zero, it has to step in and mop up the excess liquidity by selling government bonds (issuing public debt) in exchange for the excess reserves.
 In other words, debt is issued to control the interest rate, not to fund the net expenditure.

 Government debt also provides the private sector with a vehicle for saving.
 Bonds provide a risk-free return that exceeds the interest rate paid on bank reserves, and so are sought by private-sector agents.